serge-m/serge-m.github.io/content/2017/03/mocking-in-python.md

 * [Using the Python mock library to fake regular functions during tests](http://fgimian.github.io/blog/2014/04/10/using-the-python-mock-library-to-fake-regular-functions-during-tests/)

 ## How to avoid mocking
-Python is ~~very~~ too flexible with respect to types.
+Python is <s>very</s> too flexible with respect to types.
 Sometimes it plays agains the developers.
 If interface of the mocked class `A` changes you don't notice that tests for a dependent class `B` are failing if you mock `A` in `test_B`.

 Possible way to avoid it is to pass a factory to the dependent class.